porsche-design-system/porsche-design-system/packages/storefront/src/pages/design/culture/culture.md

 ### Start working on a change
 To remove the dependency on frequent updates of the Master we use branches and subsequent child branches for every change on the files.
 You may choose to open a child branch from a parent branch if you’d like to pick up where someone else left off in their branch.

-1. Create a single branch either from the Master or from a existing Branch by clicking "New branch..." on the top right
+1. Create a branch either from the Master or from a existing Branch by clicking "New branch..." on the top right or by opening a sketch file.
-2. Name the branch in the format of `<issue-number>/<title>` e.g. `123/pagination`.
+2. Name the branch descriptive including the main item being worked on and use the effort type or the issue number if possible, i.e. `exploration / pagination accessibilty recoloring` or `142 / pagination restructuring`.
-We replace `<issue-number>` with the GitHub Project issue number and `<title>` by a one or two word descriptor of the main item being worked on for reference.
+3. Give the branch a description that explains your intent with your branch.
+Onlookers will thank you.
 3. After creating a branch you can open existing sketch files in the Tab "Files" by selecting them and click on the "Edit in Sketch" on the top right.
-Or you create/import new sketch Files by clicking on "Add File" > "Create/Import Sketch File..."
+Or you create/import new sketch Files by clicking on "Add File" → "Create/Import Sketch File..."
 4. Make changes to the sketch file(s) and sync major milestones to Abstract by clicking on "Commit changes" at the bottom of the application and add a descriptive summary of the change actions, e.g. `Added new CI colors`.

-**When do I commit?** A lot.
+**How and when do I commit?** Commit a lot and describe what you did.
+To the best of your ability, adding detail of what you accomplished in each commit is useful for you and for your coworkers.
 - Every time you get to a good stopping place and might go down a new path.
 - Every time you update a bunch of symbols.
 - Before you do something controversial or experimental that you may need to roll back.